 - 11.1.
 Each team must submit a 'making of' video of the robot two weeks prior to the actual competition.
 These videos will be used to promote the competing robots in between games.
 Submission of the video is COMPULSORY.
-Failure to produce such material will result in a subtraction of points for the team in the Qualifying phase. - 11.2.
+Failure to produce such material will result in a subtraction of points for the team in the Qualifying phase.
+The video must be submitted by 10 November 2024.
+The music used in the video must be licensed.
+You must provide us with the music and its licence by 30 September 2024. - 11.2.
 The video must include a background of the team members as well as the specifications of the robot to be submitted. - 11.3.
-The video must be at least three (3) minutes and not longer than ten (10) minutes long. - 11.4.
+The video must be at least three (3) minutes and not longer than ten (8) minutes long. - 11.4.
 Each individual video will have points allocated to it as deliberated by the organising committee.